WebexSamples/webex-contact-center-api-samples/README.md

 This basic set of samples helps a developer understand the all new Webex Contact Center APIs available today on the **[Webex Contact Center Developer Portal](https://developer.webex-cx.com/)**

+`Scroll down to the Index to view the description of each of the samples`

 ## [Watch Now: Welcome to the Webex Contact Center API Samples](https://app.vidcast.io/share/861a3320-669c-4edb-b284-3c1300130583)

 ## Getting Started